AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 ---
 title: Hardening Your AEM Forms on JEE Environment
-seo-title: Hardening Your AEM Forms on JEE Environment
 description: Learn a variety of security-hardening settings to enhance the security of AEM Forms on JEE running in a corporate intranet.
-seo-description: Learn a variety of security-hardening settings to enhance the security of AEM Forms on JEE running in a corporate intranet.
-uuid: f6c63690-6376-4fe1-9df2-a14fbfd62aff
 content-type: reference
 topic-tags: Security
 products: SG_EXPERIENCEMANAGER/6.4
-discoiquuid: 6b380e92-f90d-4875-b7a2-f3958daf2364
 role: Admin
 exl-id: 6fb260f9-d0f8-431e-8d4e-535b451e4124
 ---